bochendong/VGG11-on-MNIST-dataset/README.md

 ConvNet configurations:

-Note that in this project, our input dimension is different from the VGG paper.
-You need to resize each image in MNIST from its original size 28 × 28 to 32 × 32
+Note that in this project, my input dimension is different from the VGG paper.
+So I resized each image in MNIST from its original size 28 × 28 to 32 × 32

 ### Resize to 32 * 32
 ```Python